If you’re considering getting into the field, you’ll want to hear what Martin Skarra has to say about how to start a window cleaning business.

 - Brainstorm cleaning business ideas.

-- Establish goals for your cleaning business.
+- Establish goals for your business.

 - Create your pricing strategy.